 About this listing

 Our historic, art-filled home is close to the UW hospital and campus, but is located in a quiet and pretty neighborhood.
-We'd love to comfortably accommodate you throughout our whole home.
+We've been hosting on Airbnb for three years and we'd love to comfortably accommodate you.

 We love hosting and are in our third year.
 Our house is pretty, cozy, bright and clean.
 We're on the desirable near-west side in quiet College Park, at the foot of historic University Heights, right on the bus line to downtown (about 7 mins.).
 Built in 1936, we have three bedrooms (and a sofa bed) and two bathrooms (basement bathroom has utility sink, to be upgraded in 2016).
 In all, we can accommodate six (seven in a pinch).
 Our house is beautifully decorated with art and antiques and maintained with lots of attention to detail.